INDUSTRIAL SILENCERS THAT MAKE NOISE BY BEING QUIET

 In the gas transmission industry, wherever gas compression facilities are involved, Burgess-Aarding blow-down silencers can be found.

-In gas transmission service, multiple noise-producing sources must be treated with silencing solutions to allow for safe and environmentally friendly operations.
-The sources of noise include venting of high-pressure gas during emergency shutdowns, the intake and exhaust of engines, compressors, turbines, and turbochargers.
+Noise sources can include the venting of high-pressure gas during emergency shutdowns, the intake and exhaust of engines, compressors, turbines, turbochargers and vacuum pumps.
 In addition, valves and controls that experience large pressure drops can create noise at the valves and radiate it along the pipe.
-These noise sources can be addressed using a proven Burgess-Aarding industrial silencer.

-A leader in silencer technology, Burgess-Aarding has over a century of experience providing industrial silencer products.
-The name Burgess comes from the company name Burgess-Manning, established in 1910.
-Burgess-Manning developed, tested, and put into operation the first silencer in 1928.
+As a leader in silencer technology, Burgess-Aarding has over a century of experience providing industrial silencer solutions.
+Burgess comes from the company previously named Burgess-Manning, which was established in 1910.
+Burgess-Manning developed, tested, and operated the first silencer in 1928, which was then acquired by CECO Environmental in 2015.

-Headquartered in the Netherlands, with additional offices in the United States and Singapore, Burgess-Aarding serves customers in all time zones and locations across the globe.
+Headquartered in the Netherlands, with additional offices in the United States, United Kingdom and Singapore, Burgess-Aarding serves customers in all time zones and locations across the globe.
+We have an extensive network of fabrication partners in North America, Europe and Asia to meet all logistics challenges, each with unique capabilities to serve our customer needs.

 The terms “upstream” and “downstream” in the oil and gas production industry refer to a company's location in the supply chain.
 Companies in the oil and gas industry are usually divided into one of three groups, upstream, downstream, and midstream.